EX-XDRiVER/.github/profile/README.md

 ## Welcome to the EX-XDRiVER GitHub Page!

 Looking to report a bug?
 Go visit our **[issue tracker](https://github.com/EX-XDRiVER/Issues/issues)**! <br/>
 Want to make custom charts and content for the game?
 Here's our **[custom content documentation](https://github.com/EX-XDRiVER/Chart-Documentation)**!
+(Private until release!)

 ## Socials